linuxha/SmallC68/README.md

 2023/02/04 - I've got the compiler hacked together and mostly working.
 What I've found is that the small c compiler outputs pseudo code and that the run9 (6809) and run1 (6801) code are the asm source to an interpreter.
 Assemble the code together and you have a program.
 This small C compiler is still quite limitted but may be useful and as one of the notes files points out C is easier to write than asm code.
 Anyway I'm posting this mess so I don't lose it and so other might get ideas.
 Just note that this is terrible C code.
 It was meant to use the very limmited small c compiler to compile itself.
 I'm in the process of making it work under Linux as a cross compiler for any of the Motorola preocessors.
 It will no longer compiler itself.

+2024/05/19 - I've added more debugging to the Small C compiler and I've written an Alpha version of therun0.asm (6800 version).
+I haven't tested it yet.

 ## Understanding so far (Operation)

 Okay I'm getting a better grasp of the Small C Byte compiler.
 It appears